 When importing that file however, as you do when unit testing, it’s not ideal to have those global objects created.

-The solution is to protect that code by preceding it with a predicate:
+The solution is to protect that code with an

 if __name__.startswith('unusual_prefix'): dag = DAG(dag_id='foo', start_date=start_date) MyOperator(dag=dag, task_id='foo')

 if __name__ ==

 Airflow will still find your DAG as normal, however that code inside the block won’t be executed when the module is imported.